What to prepare for your BAA Audition

 • Winter Workshop

 Select BAA programs offer specific classes and showcase tracks in three majors: Voice, Acting and Dance.
-Students in the Winter Workshop, and Summer Sessions One through Four (excluding the Session one BAA Junior Track) will choose attend their program in one of three Majors: Voice, Acting, or Dance.
+Students in the Winter Workshop, and Summer Sessions One, Two, Three and Four (excluding the Session one BAA Junior Track) will choose attend their program in one of three Majors: Voice, Acting, or Dance.

 • Your Major is your focus while you’re with us and it also determines what you will perform for your final industry showcase (Voice Majors perform a short musical theatre selection, Acting Majors perform a short monologue, and Dance Majors perform a short solo theatre dance combination).